 Current Events

-qUUeer — This LGBTQIA+ group meets from 1pm-3pm on the 4th Sunday of each month in an available classroom at the Meetinghouse.
-The next meeting is April 28th.
+qUUeer — This LGBTQIA+ group meets at 12:15 on the 4th Sunday of each month in an available classroom at the Meetinghouse.
+Their next meeting is February 23.
 This group is a safe space for members of the queer community to discuss issues, seek and give comfort and understanding, and work together toward shared goals within our UU framework.
 While we appreciate our many allies, this particular setting is open only to those who identify as LGBTQIA+ For more information, please send an email to quueer@uufortwayne.org or contact the minister.

-Sisters Over 65 — Our meeting time is the second Thursday of the month in the Choir room from 10:30am to 12 noon.
+Sisters Over Sixty-Five — Except for January, we meet the 2nd Thursday of the month at the Meetinghouse in the choir room, from 10:30 to Noon.
 Some of us go to lunch after the meeting.
 All are welcome.
-Our next gathering is May 9th.
+Our next gathering is March 13.

 Opportunities for Stewardship